RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/jd3_derived_jq_home.md

 In general, the code generated in this example is NOT written with effeciency, performance, or even our own coding conventions in mind.
 The main goal is clarity and simplicity/readability.
 All feedback is welcome!
-Please send thoughts/questions to jack@med.unc.edu
+Please send thoughts/questions to jackmaguire1444@gmail.com

 ##Changes in the code since this tutorial was written